California State Route 120

-State Route 120 (SR 120) is a state highway in the central part of California, connecting the San Joaquin Valley with the Sierra Nevada, Yosemite National Park, and the Mono Lake area.
-It runs between Interstate 5 in Lathrop and U.S. Route 6 in Benton.
+State Route 120 (SR 120) is a state highway in the central part of California that connects the San Joaquin Valley with the Sierra Nevada, Yosemite National Park, and the Mono Lake area.
+It runs between Interstate 5 (I-5) in Lathrop and U.S. Route 6 (US 6) in Benton, traversing four counties over a distance of approximately 153 mi.
+The route rises from near sea level in the Central Valley to 9945 ft at Tioga Pass, the highest highway pass in the state highway system.
 While SR 120 is signed as a continuous route through Yosemite, the portion inside the park is federally maintained and is not included in the state route logs.
-The portion at Tioga Pass at Yosemite's eastern boundary is the highest paved through road in the California State Route system.
-This part is not maintained in the winter and is usually closed during the winter season.
+The segment through Tioga Pass and the stretch between Mono Lake and Benton are subject to annual winter closure, typically from November through late May.

+The route has origins in the Gold Rush-era Big Oak Flat Road, a wagon road completed to Yosemite Valley in 1874.
+Through Yosemite, SR 120 follows Tioga Road, designated as both a National Scenic Byway and a National Forest Scenic Byway.